lumen-org/lumen/paper.md

 [comment]: # (**Interface**)

-Lumen's interface is inspired by the academic Polaris project and its commercial successor Tableau.
+Lumen's interface is inspired by the academic Polaris project and its commercial successor Tableau [@Stolte:2002].
-However, while Tableau is for _data only_, Lumen provides a uniform visual language and interactions for data _and_ probabilistic models.
+However, while Polaris/Tableau is for _data only_, Lumen provides a uniform visual language and interactions for data _and_ probabilistic models.
 Figure \autoref{fig:LumenUI} shows an example screenshot of Lumen.
 The Schema (left) contains the random variables of a probabilistic model.
 Users can drag'n'drop variables onto the visual channels of the Specification (middle).